 Lamb is flavorful enough on its own that it doesn't need much seasoning, yet robust enough that it pairs beautifully with any number of boldly flavored seasonings, like rosemary, oregano, marjoram, thyme, lemon zest, cumin, coriander, mint, and garlic.

-- Before seasoning the lamb, trim some of the excess fat and any silver skin.
+- Trim some of the excess fat and any silver skin;

 - Wrap the coated meat tightly in plastic wrap and refrigerate overnight for the best flavor.